Voravomas/visualisations_hw2/README.md

 # visualisations_hw2

+Hi!
-Hi, please check .ipynb file
+Code in .ipynb file
+Images are in img/ folder